merizrizal/ansible-collections-for-idcloudhost/README.md

         api_key: "{{ your_api_key }}"
         name: "{{ your_desired_network_name }}"
         location: jkt02
-        # Since the default value of state is set to present, we may exclude it
+        # Since the default value of state is set to present, we may exclude the state below
         state: present

     - name: Delete network VPC resource